JefferyLWY/DotNetCoreT/README.md

-# DOT NET CORE Tutorial by Scoot Allen on PluralSight
+# ASP DOT NET Core Tutorial by Scoot Allen on PluralSight